cnunciato/fun-with-jenkins/README.md

 ![The corrsponding run](https://github.com/user-attachments/assets/310aa889-f4fa-408a-b540-28dcc075cb48)

-Each commit triggers two builds, one in Jenkins and one in Buildite.
+Each commit triggers two builds, one in Jenkins and one in Buildkite.
 Both are linked from the the commit's associated GitHub checks.

 The environment variables required by the conversion script (the username, password, and Jenkins URL mentioned above) are set in the Buildkite root pipeline in the Steps field: